Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 LOCATION 'alluxio://master_hostname:port/ml-100k';
 ```

-## Use Alluxio as Hive Default Filesystem
+## Use Alluxio as Default Filesystem

-Apache Hive also allows you to use Alluxio through a generic file system wrapper to replace the
+Apache Hive also allows to use Alluxio through a generic file system interface to replace the
 Hadoop file system.
-In this way, the Hive uses Alluxio as the default file system and Hive’s
+In this way, the Hive uses Alluxio as the default file system and its internal
-Hadoop jobs will store its intermediate results in Alluxio.
+metadata and intermediate results will be stored in Alluxio by default.

 ### Configure Hive